A Stability Principle for Learning under Non-Stationarity: Regret Analysis in Common Settings

 We emphasize that only the population loss $F_n$, but not the empirical loss $f_n$, is assumed to be strongly convex.
-This is much weaker than assuming that $f_n$ is strongly convex or exp-concave, as is commonly done in the literature \citep{HSe09}.
-For example, the latter assumption does not hold in Examples \ref{eg-linear-regression} and \ref{eg-logistic-regression} when the batch size $B$ for each time period is smaller than the dimension $d$.
+This is much weaker than assuming that $f_n$ is strongly convex or exp-concave, as is commonly done in the literature \citep{HSe09,MSJ16,BWa22}.
+For example, $f_n$ is not strongly convex in Examples \ref{eg-linear-regression} and \ref{eg-logistic-regression} when the batch size $B$ in each time period is smaller than the dimension $d$.
+In \Cref{eg-robust-regression}, $f_n$ is neither strongly convex nor exp-concave due to the linearity of $h_{u}$ in $(-\infty, -u) \cup (u, \infty)$.